ionutrogojan/discoed/readme.md

 Most Auto-Update scripts don't actually update the program.
 Instead they increment the `build_info.json` until Discord stops showing the Update popup.

 This script is not that.
-This will actually update to the latest build, if you have installed Discord manually using the `.tar.gz` option.
+This will actually update to the latest build using the `.tar.gz` option, install Discord if it's missing and create a `.desktop` link for quick launch from your launcher of choice.

 > [!IMPORTANT]
 > Make sure you have the following tools installed: